Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 2

 No more Zion Williamson, no more RJ Barrett, no more Cam Reddish.
 But Mike Krzyzewski is once again reloading with a highly touted freshman class that includes four top-35 prospects.
-Vernon Carey Jr. and Matthew Hurt, both top-10 recruits, form a talented frontcourt duo, while five-star wing Wendell Moore brings scoring and toughness.
+Vernon Carey Jr. and Matthew Hurt, both top-10 recruits, form a talented frontcourt duo, and five-star wing Wendell Moore brings scoring and toughness.
 The Blue Devils also bring back Tre Jones, the lone returning starter from last season's team and one of the better point guards in America.
-Things will look very different for Mike Krzyzewski's team next season, and they won't be able to rely on one-on-one scoring as much, but there's still plenty of talent.
+Things will look very different for Krzyzewski's team next season, and the Devils won't be able to rely on one-on-one scoring as much, but there's still plenty of talent.

 5. Louisville Cardinals